kale-stew/quoteboard/README.md

 - ☐ First load fast even on 3G
 - ☐ Site works cross-browser
 - ☐ Page transitions don't feel like they block on the network
-- ☐ Each page has an independent URL
+- ☑︎ Each page has an independent URL (achieved using `react-router-dom`)